-Mike “BigMike” Straumietis is the founder of Advanced Nutrients and Humanity Heroes.
-Despite the massive boom in the industry and being the top agricultural products manufacturer, he’s still focused on giving back to the community and those in need and affected by the COVID19 Pandemic and the California wildfires.
+Mike “BigMike” Straumietis founded Advanced Nutrients and Humanity Heroes.
+Despite the massive boom in the industry and being the top agricultural products manufacturer, he’s still focused on giving back to the community and those in need and affected by the COVID-19 pandemic and the California wildfires.

 BigMike keeps it honest with us and talks about his origins, successful entrepreneurship in the cannabis space, advocacy for education and scientific research, continued charitable work, and new and upcoming ventures with a relaunch of BigMike’s Blends in January 2021.

 The cannabis industry is growing, and BigMike shows no signs of stopping and shares with us how he’s taking on the “growing boom” during a pandemic.
 Take a look at what more to expect from this OG cannabis King.

 Can you tell us about how you built your company?

 When I was 23 years old in 1983, I started growing cannabis back in the dark ages, as I call it.
 There wasn’t a good nutrient system for growing cannabis, and I started making my own nutrients.
 I started taking other people’s nutrients, and products and I started working with them and trying to figure out how to optimize the plant’s full genetic potential.